 Agreed to create a new TG-FakeMed (AI-based detection of falsified medicine) with Francke Verzefé (fverzefe@gmail.com), TrueSpec-Africa (DRC), as topic driver.

-After discussions at the workshop, it was agreed to rename the TG-Growth (Child growth monitoring) is renamed as TG-MCH (Maternal and child health), with Raghu Dharmaraju (rdharmaraju@gmail.com), Wadhwani AI (India), as the TG Driver.
+After discussions at the workshop, it was agreed to rename the TG-Growth (Child growth monitoring) as TG-MCH (Maternal and child health), with Raghu Dharmaraju (rdharmaraju@gmail.com), Wadhwani AI (India), as the TG Driver.

 Defined list of deliverables for the FG, as found in FGAI4H-G-200-R02.
 The editors for the initial draft of those deliverables were identified and tasked with producing an abstract and initial table of contents by 2 December 2019.